The short answer to why you should acquire Bitcoin is because it is the world’s hardest money.

 - 24/7 trading that occurs on exchanges

-When we take all of these things into consideration, we have an asset that is still figuring out where it fits price-wise in the grand scheme of things.
+When we take all of these things into consideration, we have a money that is still figuring out where it fits price-wise in the grand scheme of things.
 My point here is that the current volatility is temporary while Bitcoin gets it’s legs underneath it.
 There is an opportunity to invest early in the meantime as price discovery continues to happen and Bitcoin continues to eat other assets market caps as it grows.

 So maybe not perfect money right now (so hold onto it,) but still money because Bitcoin is: